python-poetry/poetry/docs/pyproject.md

 to define alternative build systems to build a Python project.

-Poetry is compliant with PEP-517, by providing a lightweight core library, so if you use Poetry to manage your Python project you should reference it in the `build-system` section of the `pyproject.toml` file like so:
+Poetry is compliant with PEP-517, by providing a lightweight core library, so if you use Poetry to manage your Python project, you should reference it in the `build-system` section of the `pyproject.toml` file like so:

 ```toml